Educational Visits & Activities

 Costs To enable parents to plan for future trips, the following is a list of trips we are currently running.
 All trips have been undertaken over the last three years.

-Prices do vary every year but costs for 2017 were as follows:
+Prices do vary every year but recent costs were as follows:

 Year 6 Bushcraft – May (Friday to Sunday) – £180

 Year 6 Theatre Trip – Christmas – £12